saibhreas/book_search-mern/README.md

     Tri pl et verses Diga da is all it takes to change 1 2 3 into the familiar reel of an Irish jig “Trip pl let Trip pl let Trip pl let = a jig.
 It can also be Waltz (a mysql db with js and html)
     Diga da is a march.
 Da Da Da Digada  Digada = the imperial march from Star wars, miles off from the waltz or the reel.

-I*f the music new student cannot read the difference in the sheet music,* sending them back home to practice without demonstrating the difference, the result will actually make the corrections harder over time.
-Because the student is practicing, creating muscle memory; ingraining wrong muscle memory over and over again, it will be harder to root out.
+*If the music new student cannot read the difference in the sheet music,* sending them back home to practice without demonstrating the difference, actually make the corrections harder over time.
+Because the student is practicing, creating muscle memory; ingraining wrong muscle memory over and over again  *It will be harder to root out.*
 Practice alone does not make a perfect performance

 **Practice does not make perfect.**  Perfect practice makes perfect execution.
 The practice has to be nurtured, corrected early, reinforced, and critiqued.
 That makes good practices, good learning connection, and good product.

-## *The fallacy of “I can’t give you the answer”*
+## *The fallacy of: “I can’t give you the answer”*

-On the simplest of terms, you cannot give the student the answer.
-To use a proverb *“You can lead a horse to water, but you can’t make them drink”* works here, but needs a little deconstruction.
+**On the simplest of terms, you cannot give the student the answer.**
+The proverb *“You can lead a horse to water, but you can’t make them drink”* works here, but needs a little deconstruction.

 The water is knowledge.
 You can bring the students to the water’s edge, you can throw them in, but you can’t make them drink.

 If a student does not want to learn, does not have the interest or the drive, then nothing the instructor can do will make a difference.